 First of all, Wallace talks about top-level athletic performance as a divine gift.

 In this Transmission conversation, Yuval talks about how after the competition season is over, there is this time when you learn new tricks.
-And the first time you can do something new is a very memorable experience.
-But then you start practicing in order to repeat it and eventually be able to do it under pressure and be judged on it.
-And, a lot of this Transmission was actually about dealing with stress.
+And the first time you can do something new is a memorable experience.
+But then you start practicing to repeat it and eventually be able to do it under pressure and be judged on it.
+And a lot of this Transmission was actually about dealing with stress.
 So in some ways, if top athletes are gifted, they are gifted with resilience and the ability to withstand stress or perhaps to appreciate the challenge as an enjoyable process.
 Only a small part of the athletic skill is based on genetics, and the majority of it is dedication to consistent practice.

-Pyramids, inverted trees and the loss of awareness
+Pyramids, inverted trees, and the loss of awareness

 Secondly, the main point of Wallace’s essay, which was also the reason why Professor Ballard decided to quote him in his book about brain computation, is that